information-sharing-networks/isn-ref-impl/README.md

         } '  https://isnserver.example.com/micropub
 ```

-if the request is sucessful the URI of the created signal will be included in the Location Header, eg ```Location: https://isnserver.example.com/signals/20240711-aa37d3c9-92b88ed2```
+if the request is sucessful the server returns a 201 status code and the URI of the created signal will be included in the Location Header, eg ```Location: https://isnserver.example.com/signals/20240711-aa37d3c9-92b88ed2```

+Possible error status codes:
+- 400: indicates the user has not complied with the specification required to make a signal  (in this demonstrator this generally means that the server can't locate or parse the signal definition edn file associated wth the signal type that was supplied)
+- 401: the user's access token is invalid.
+You can get the valid access token from the 'Account' tab in you ISN participant site.
+The valid token should replace the words YOUR-TOKEN in the "Authorization: Bearer YOUR-TOKEN" in the request.
+- 500: server error - internal error with the ISN software (this can happen when, for instance, the signals subdirectory is not present in the data-path directory specified in config.edn).

 *notes*
 | Attribute | Description | Optionality |